 On April 9, 2012, Simon signed a Petition for Discharge and his own Waiver form.
 By that time, Simon had completed the administration of Shirley's Estate and he wanted the Estate to be closed.
 Because the five children – Ted, Pam, Eliot, Jill and Lisa – were interested parties, Simon also sought from each of them a Waiver.

 This statement is wholly untrue.
-At the time the Petition for Discharge and Simon’s own waiver form were submitted to the Court on October 24, 2012 by Simon acting as the Personal Representative/Executor, almost five months after it is alleged to have been signed and one month after he was DEAD, was only possible through FRAUD ON THE COURT and fraud on the beneficiaries committed by TESCHER and SPALLINA who were acting on behalf of their dead client Simon to close the Estate while making it appear that it was Simon doing this while alive.
+At the time the Petition for Discharge and Simon’s own waiver form was submitted to the Court on October 24, 2012 by Simon acting as the Personal Representative/Executor, almost five months after it is alleged to have been signed and one month after he was DEAD, was only possible through FRAUD ON THE COURT and fraud on the beneficiaries committed by TESCHER and SPALLINA who were acting on behalf of their dead client Simon to close the Estate while making it appear that it was Simon doing this while alive.
+As well as waiving all rights to review their own attorney and administration fees.

 Further, the Petition for Discharge and Waivers Simon allegedly signed in April 09, 2012 contain perjured statements and as such appear legally void. (see Exhibit ___) For example, Simon’s Petition for Discharge states on April 09, 2012,